David-oss6/chat/client/README.md

 If token resaults in any error or invalid the user wil be redirected to log in page.

 At the left column we can create and see the rooms.
-Only the room creator will be alloed to delete his room as long as its empty.
-If disconnected with users inside the ownership will be followed to next user who enetered the room.
+Only the room creator will be alloed to delete his room as long as it is empty.
+If disconnected with users inside the ownership will be passed on to the next user who enetered the room.